-International donors do support coverage of anti-corruption, decentralization, and other key reforms, and one panelist said that niche journalism is under development: "There are lots of training programs on covering certain reforms or topics, but these programs do not cover social issues.
+International donors do support coverage of anti-corruption, decentralization, and other key reforms, and Pankratova said that niche journalism is under development: "There are lots of training programs on covering certain reforms or topics, but these programs do not cover social issues.
 I believe that social issues remain underreported for communities."
-They feel, however, that there is great potential in the quality coverage of education, health care, economics, and consumer issues; and cited the success of a small project launched by an independent journalist.
+She feels, however, that there is great potential in the quality coverage of education, health care, economics, and consumer issues; she cited the success of a small project, Court Reporter, launched by the journalist Iryna Saliy.

 A decade ago, several business newspapers and magazines, a dozen online publications, and a few television channels-most maintained by sponsors, not investors-enriched Ukraine's media offerings.
-The economic crises of 2008 and 2014 put some out of business, but some are general-interest media that cover business issues professionally.
-One online outlet is now independent and self-sustainable.
-Its editor foresees that business media will become sustainable when they are strong enough to reject jeansa and produce useful content that readers will want to pay for-or when they master the practice of native advertising.
+The economic crises of 2008 and 2014 put some out of business, but Economichna Pravda and Liga.net are general-interest media that cover business issues professionally.
+The online Delo.ua is now independent and self-sustainable.
+Its editor, Lyubomyra Remazhevska, foresees that business media will become sustainable when they are strong enough to reject jeansa and produce useful content that readers will want to pay for-or when they master the practice of native advertising.

-According to one panelist, editor-in-chief of a business publication, business media may rely on only 300,000 large businesses, while targeting small and medium businesses could expand the audience to about four million.
+According to Oleksandr Kramarenko, Den'gi's editor-in-chief, business media may rely on only 300,000 large businesses, while targeting small and medium businesses could expand the audience to about four million.
 Another problem is the absence of a stock market and a shortage of competent business journalists.
-They trace that to a general decline of qualifications, reduced in-house training, and declining salaries that have squeezed qualified journalists out of the industry.
+He traces that to a general decline of qualifications, reduced in-house training, and declining salaries that have squeezed qualified journalists out of the industry.

-One panelist pointed out that Ukraine lacks a large, independent business media outlet-but economic revival may increase the chances for such a publication.
+Davydenko pointed out that Ukraine lacks a large, independent business media outlet-but economic revival may increase the chances for such a publication.3

 Although in previous years panelists characterized Ukraine as having a plurality of oligarch-owned media, now they add to it a plurality of manipulative news sources and media, primarily online and social networks, that are expected to rise further.
 Despite an abundance of media, it is hard to find reliable information-making media literacy and critical thinking more important than ever.
-One panelist said that although technology has opened up access to numerous information sources, the volume of rubbish in the stream exceeds quality and relevant news.
-Another added, "Although there is a lot of media and everyone has a choice, at the regional level-especially in small towns-it is hard to find enough quality local media."
+Khomenok said that although technology has opened up access to numerous information sources, the volume of rubbish in the stream exceeds quality and relevant news.
+Torbich added, "Although there is a lot of media and everyone has a choice, at the regional level-especially in small towns-it is hard to find enough quality local media."